The key differences between the Q and Displayr user interfaces fall into four broad categories:

 There are a large number of things that can be done this way, including:

-- Creating a Weight (which can also be done by selecting a table and using the object inspector).
+- Creating a Weight (which can also be done by selecting a table and using the Properties).

-- Filters (which can also be done by selecting a table and using the object inspector).
+- Filter (which can also be done by selecting a table and using the Properties).

 - Text Categorization

-If the new variable needs to be created using an existing variable as an input (e.g., Ready-Made New Variables > Numeric Variable(s) from Code/Category Midpoints or Filter > Filters From Selected Data), you will need to first select the input variables.
+If the new variable needs to be created using an existing variable as an input (e.g., Text Categorization, Numeric Transformations > Category Midpoints or Filter > Filters From Selected Data), you will need to first select the input variables.

-View and edit raw data in the Data Editor
+View and edit raw data in the Raw Data

-To view raw data in Displayr, select the variables from Data Sources tree, right-click, and select View in Data Editor.
+To view raw data in Displayr, select the variables from Data Sources tree, and select Raw Data from the Data tab in Properties

-Export to web pages, PowerPoint, etc. from the Publish menu
+Export to web pages, PowerPoint, etc. from Share

-Displayr documents are published as dashboards or can be exported to Excel, PowerPoint, or PDFs.
-The data can be exported as .SAV, .CSV files, and QPacks from the Share menu.
+Displayr documents are published as dashboards or exported to Excel, PowerPoint, or PDF.
+The data can be exported as .SAV, .CSV files, and QPacks from Share.

-Trace dependencies using links and the interactive Dependency Graph
+Trace dependencies using links and the interactive Inputs & Outputs

-When you select an object, any inputs are shown in the object inspector.
+When you select an object, any inputs are shown in the Properties.
 For example, the select table has two inputs: Rows and Columns.
-When you hover over the inputs, a link is shown to the source of the data.
-You can click on the link and you will be taken to the data.
+When you hover over the inputs, a link to the data source appears.
+You can click on the link to move to and select the data.

 Go back in time to older versions using Version History

 Every 10 minutes, Displayr auto-saves a new version of your document, as well as every time you publish or re-publish the document.
 Each version is kept for 24 hours.
 Eventually, this will gradually be thinned until 48 weeks, at which time only one version per 4-week period will be retained.
-Go to Version History to see the older versions.
+Go to Undo > Version History in the toolbar to see the older versions.

 You can :